ulyngs/pagedownCV/README.md

 - [**cv-2-column.Rmd**](https://ulyngs.github.io/pagedownCV/examples/cv-2-column.pdf) (creates a PDF when knit) \
   <img src="examples/cv-2-column.jpg" width="60%"/>

-- **cv-academic.Rmd** (creates a PDF when knit; traditional one-column format, appropriate for a traditionally laid out academic CV) \
+- [**cv-academic.Rmd**](https://ulyngs.github.io/pagedownCV/examples/cv-academic.pdf) (creates a PDF when knit; traditional one-column format, appropriate for a traditionally laid out academic CV) \
   <img src="examples/cv-academic.jpg" width="60%"/>

-- **cv-website.Rmd** (creates an HTML file when knit; example of a CV laid out as it might be used on a website) \
+- [**cv-website.Rmd**](https://ulyngs.github.io/pagedownCV/examples/cv-website.pdf) (creates an HTML file when knit; example of a CV laid out as it might be used on a website) \
   <img src="examples/cv-website.jpg" width="60%"/>

 ## Fiddling with page breaks

-In both the Academic CV and the 2-column CV, you can write `<br class="pageBreak" />` in your R Markdown source file, which will add a page break at this location.
+In both the Academic CV and the 2-column CV, you can write `<br class="pageBreak" />` in your R Markdown source file to add a page break at this location.

-In the Academic CV, you might find that cell content that’s overflowing to the next page gets placed in the wrong column on the subsequent page (I’ve flagged it in [this issue](https://github.com/rstudio/pagedown/issues/299) for `pagedown` — hopefully there’s a solution soon).
+In the Academic CV, cell content that’s overflowing to the next page might get placed in the wrong column on the subsequent page (I’ve flagged it in [this issue](https://github.com/rstudio/pagedown/issues/299) for `pagedown` — hopefully there’s a solution soon).
 If you encounter this, you can work